Concord Preparatory School

 English Language Arts

-Core literacy, Pre-AP depth, AP English, and research
+Language foundations, AP English, and Capstone research

 Our English courses develop critical reading, writing, and communication skills, fostering creativity and analytical thinking.

-• Core, Pre-AP, AP, and research
+• ELL, core, Pre-AP, AP, and research

 Social Studies